Blogs

 2400 89.76 2489.76

-While the 3.74% increase is effective July 1st, 2025, the full amount won't be immediately visible in the July payment.
-A retroactive deduction for the 0.2% increase in the Pflegebeitrag (nursing care contribution) from January 2025 will be applied.
-This means the July payment will reflect only a roughly 2.34% increase.
-The remaining portion will be included in the August payment, resulting in the full 3.74% increase for the month.
+Now, here's a small detail.
+While the 3.74% increase kicks in July 1st, 2025, you won’t see the full amount right away in your July payment.
+There's a retroactive deduction for a 0.2% increase in the Pflegebeitrag (nursing care contribution) from January 2025.
+So, your July payment will only show about a 2.34% increase.
+Don't panic!
+The rest will be added to your August payment, giving you the full 3.74% for that month.

-This significant pension increase isn't just a generous gesture; it's tied to a legal safeguard known as the "Haltelinie" (safety line), which aims to maintain the pension level (Rentenniveau) at 48% of average earnings.
-This ensures that pensions keep pace with wage growth and prevents a decline in purchasing power.
-The 3.74% adjustment reflects this commitment.
+This isn't just a random act of kindness from the government.
+It's all thanks to the "Haltelinie" (safety line), a legal measure designed to keep the pension level (Rentenniveau) at 48% of average earnings.
+This helps pensions keep up with wage growth and prevents retirees from losing purchasing power.
+The 3.74% increase directly reflects this commitment.

 FAQ